First-order phase-transition on dynamical Lorentz symmetry breaking system: Introducing the temperature and chemical potential

 \subsection{The case $T \neq 0$ and $\mu = 0$}

 Taking the limit $\mu \rightarrow 0$, the gap equation reads :

 The PMS equation in the limit $\mu \rightarrow 0$ is

-in which we can check that $\bar{\mathtt{a}}_0=0$ implies into $\bar{A}_0 = 0$.
-One can find the numerical solution for $\bar{A}_0(T)$ by combining both equations.
+in which we can check that $\mathtt{a}_0=0$ implies into $A_0 = 0$.
+Combining both equations, one can find the numerical solution for $\bar{A}_0(T)$.
 The solution is illustrated in Fig. \ref{gap2} for representative values of $N$ and $g$.
-Substituting the gap equation in the PMS equation, and taking the limit $\bar{\mathtt{a}}_0 \to 0$, we obtain the solutions for the critical temperature
+Substituting the gap equation in the PMS equation and taking the limit $\bar{\mathtt{a}}_0 \to 0$, we obtain the solution for the critical temperature

-The $N$-large limit fixes the critical temperature at $T_{c}=\sqrt{ 3/|g| }$.
+The $N$-large limit fixes the critical temperature at $T_{c}=\frac{\sqrt3}{\sqrt{g}}$.